parkerlua/luatorch/README.md

 A modern CUDA-accelerated deep learning framework written in Lua and C. The first serious Lua AI framework since Torch7 was abandoned in 2018.

 luatorch gives you the full PyTorch experience in Lua: tensors, autograd, neural network layers, optimizers, data loading, model checkpointing, and GPU acceleration.
-Everything from training an XOR network to training a GPT language model on your 4090.
+Everything from training an XOR network to training a GPT language model.

 ## Why Lua?